How to search the InterPro website?¶

 Text search¶

-The text search is available by selecting the “text search” section under the Search tab in the website menu.
-The text search will search the following information in the database:
+The text search is available by selecting the “By Text” section under the Search tab in the website menu.
+The text search allows to search the following information in the database:

 Entering a name, or keywords, retrieves a list of all the InterPro entries and InterPro member database

 signatures that contain these searched words in their title or description.
-By default the term searched is highlited
+By default the term searched is highlighted

 the Export button removes the highlight and shows the full description text.
 The setting is saved and also applied